Lattice Boltzmann Method for Electromagnetic Wave Scattering: Methodology

-While the LBM framework provides the time evolution of the electromagnetic fields, quantitative assessment of scattering requires translating these field quantities into measurable far-field observables.
-The relevant definitions are introduced next.
-We next define the far-field observables used for validation (Sec. \ref{sec:RCS}) and the near-to-far-field mapping employed to extract them from finite domains (Sec. \ref{sec:NTFF}).
+While the LBM framework provides the time evolution of the electromagnetic fields within the computational domain, quantitative assessment of scattering requires translating these fields into measurable quantities.
+Because the simulations are performed in a finite domain, appropriate open boundary conditions must first be implemented to suppress artificial reflections from the boundaries (Sec.~\ref{sec:OBC}).
+Once the near-field solution is obtained, the scattering characteristics are quantified using far-field observables (Sec.~\ref{sec:RCS}).
+Since these observables are defined in the far-field limit, they are extracted from the simulated near-field data using a near-to-far-field (NTFF) transformation, described in Sec.~\ref{sec:NTFF}.